 Personally, I wish Broton would have staged his final endgame at the Golden Haggis Lucky Dip.
 That sounds much more fun than an energy conference which consists of a cellar, a corridor and a balcony, which cries ‘we spent all the design budget on the Zygon pizzamobile’.

 It all ends with Broton dying with true Olivier-style gusto and the Skarasan wobbling unconvincingly on a CSO backdrop before heading back to Loch Ness.
 Weirdly, our heroes all follow suit, catching the train from London.
-Wouldn’t it have been easier to just put the TARDIS on the back of a land rover and driven it to them?
+Wouldn’t it have been easier to just put the TARDIS on the back of a land rover and have it driven it to them?
 No wait, on second thought, we know how unreliable those things are.
 You wouldn’t risk it.

 LINK TO The Empty Child/The Doctor Dances: both feature Americans, or at least characters with American accents.